thinkgradient/operationalizing-cnn-with-onnx/README.md

 1. Download Postman https://www.getpostman.com/downloads/
 2. Open Postman and click on *Request(Create a basic request)*
-3. Enter a name for the Request, option description, create a collection and add the request to it and then Save the request.
+3. Enter a name for the Request, an optional description, create a collection and add the request to it and then Save the request.
 4. Then create a POST request and send an image of a number that you have a downloaded from the web.

 <img src="images/classifydigit.png" alt="classifydigit" width="1068" height="327"/>